MartaAndres/session-manager/README.md

 On ubuntu, you will need to install:

  - `wmctrl`
- - `xwininfo`
+ - `xdotool`
  - `xclip`

-Both can be installed on ubuntu with `apt-get`.
+All of the above can be installed on ubuntu with `apt-get`.

 **Note**: This section is incomplete and dependent on linux distributions.
 Feel free to add to it with a pull request or an issue.

 ### Source code

 Clone or download the repo to get the source code.
-It uses python3 which usually comes with the distros, otherwise you will need to install it.
+It uses `python3` which usually comes with the distros, otherwise you will need to install it.

 ## Usage